-Sammies.
 Noods.
 Dranky dranks.
 Stop it.
 I’m presuming you’re a grown ass adult, please try to form cogent sentences comprising actual words from a dictionary.
-I’m no stranger to the interfrastic use of made up words for the sake of literally license, but just stop it.
+I’m no stranger to the interfrastic use of made up words for the sake of literary license, but just stop it.

 And noms?
 I see you…

 An inexplicably large number of new businesses have ‘shack’ welded to their moniker.
 Several are now starting to make an imprint here in Utah, expect many more.
 When it comes to shacks we presently have a Crab, and a Shake, and a Crack.
-Theres a Green, and a Lam, and a Gyro.
-There’s many many more.
+There’s a Green, and a Lam, and a Gyro.
+There are many more.
 Everyone wants to shack up.
 I don’t understand the Shackification myself, the best I can conjure is that it alludes to a less than hoity toity affair, you’re all family at the ‘shack, cmon down.
 Stop it.

 Ethnic food and restaurants

 I thought we were on the road to seeing the end of this one, but alas no. And before you raise your pitchfork – I’m talking about the lazy use of language.
 Ethnic food then, at its most benign is thoughtless word spam that means nothing – but at its worse, it’s damaging and denigrating.

 Ever notice how ethnic food is never Italian?
 It’s never French?
 When people talk about ethnic food they’re talking about Indian, Vietnamese, Mexican and Thai.
 It comes with the attached implication that the food will be cheap.
 You might get change from a Hamilton.